Last Updated: April 17, 2023

 A company is permitted to submit only one (1) entry in one of the following categories:

 The Canada Post Pre-screening Committee will review submissions against the category criteria.
-Based on this criteria, representation from entrants across Canada, and diversity in business offerings, the Canada Post Pre-screening Committee will select up to 45 eligible submissions (15 submissions per category) to be reviewed by an external panel of judges to select the finalists.
-A total of 15 finalists (5 finalists for each of the 3 categories) will be selected by the external panel of judges.
+Based on this criteria, representation from entrants across Canada, and diversity in business offerings, the Canada Post Pre-screening Committee will select up to 45 eligible submissions (up to 15 submissions per category) to be reviewed by an external panel of judges to select the finalists.
+Up to 15 finalists (up to 5 finalists for each of the 3 categories) will be selected by the external panel of judges.

 If: (a) Canada Post is unable to contact the Potential Finalist through email or telephone as set out above; (b) the Potential Finalist fails to return the properly executed Release Form within the specified time; or (c) Canada Post determines that the Potential Finalist has not complied with these Official Contest Rules, or otherwise disqualifies the Potential Finalist or determines the Potential Finalist to be ineligible to receive the prize, then the external panel of judges may select another entrant as a tentative finalist.
 Canada Post will continue that process until all finalists have been declared.